 Kay WalkingStick, the Cherokee painter, focuses on the American Landscape and it’s metaphorical significances not only to Native Americans but also to all of our citizenry.
 The landscape sustains us physically and spiritually.
 It is our beautiful corner of the cosmos.
 The varied rendering of landscape in WalkingStick’s art is the thread that weaves together the many painterly directions her art has taken over the last 50 years.

-UPCOMING: "Mountains/Canyons/Clouds," solo exhibition at Hales Gallery, 547 W 20th St, New York, NY.
-A solo exhibition of Kay WalkingStick's recent landscapes opens March 3rd, 2022.
+UP NOW: "Mountains/Canyons/Clouds," solo exhibition at Hales Gallery, 547 W 20th St, New York, NY.
+A solo exhibition of Kay WalkingStick's recent landscapes is on view from March 3rd through April 16th, 2022.

 UP NOW: "Epoch of Abstraction," at the Metropolitan Museum of Art - Fifth Avenue, New York, NY.
 WalkingStick's painting, "Genesis/Violent Garden" is on view in a group exhibition in Gallery 924 of the museum until late 2022.